 Texas Chili Parlor

-This legendary spot for Texas grub has been around since 1976 and serving up classic bowls of red, the way they’re meant to be: thick, hearty and beanless (but they also serve with beans for all you crazy folk…) Step up to the fiery challenge with the XXX Chili.
+This legendary spot for Texas grub has been around since 1976 and serving up classic bowls of red, the way they’re meant to be: thick, hearty and beanless (but they also serve some with beans for all you crazy folk…) Step up to the fiery challenge with the XXX Chili.

 Austin, TX – Central